SkinnyDevi/server-chat-ext/README.md

 ![prefix_show](https://raw.githubusercontent.com/SkinnyDevi/server-chat-ext/master/images/intro_image2.png)

 ## Main features:
 - Chat Colours!
-Use chat colours every where you want
+Use chat colours every where you want: broadcasts, nicknames, prefixes, suffixes and messages!
 - Prefixes and Suffixes!
 Custom names to be added to express roles and many more things!
 - Allow no opped players to change their own prefixes and suffixes!
 - Broadcast command!